Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 Have you ever had business processes get interrupted by transient errors like database deadlocks?
 Transient errors often leave a system in an inconsistent state.
 For example, the order could be persisted in the database but not yet submitted to the payment processor.
 In such a situation you might have to investigate the database like a forensic analyst, trying to figure out where the process went wrong, and how to manually jump-start it so that the process can complete.

 With NServiceBus you don't need manual interventions.
 If an exception is thrown, then the message handler will automatically retry processing it.
-That addresses transient failures like database deadlocks, connection issues across machines, conflicts when accessing file to write, etc.
+That addresses transient failures like database deadlocks, connection issues across machines, file write access conflicts, etc.

 Let's simulate a transient failure in the **Sales** endpoint and see retries in action: